ivanmu-1/Excel-Portfolio-/Automated Customer Invoice System/HOW_I_BUILT_THIS.md

 ---

+## Step 2: Setting Up Payment Tracker

+---

 ## Step 3: Implementing VBA Macros for Automation

 ### 3.1 Automated Invoice Creation
 * Created a button to generate a new invoice with an automatically assigned invoice number.
-* Clear Previous Invoice Details in order to
-* Integrated logic to pull customer details from the **Customer Detail Sheet** when selecting a customer.
+* Integrated logic to clear previous details and pull customer data when a customer is selected.

 **VBA Code:**
 ```vba